Freedom to roam: Nordic countries

 Ancient traces provide evidence of the freedom to roam in many European countries, suggesting such a freedom was once a common norm.
 Today, the right to roam has survived in perhaps its purest form in Estonia, Finland, Iceland, Norway and Sweden.
-Here the right has been won through practice over hundreds of years and it is not known when it changed from mere 'common practice' to become a commonly recognised right.
+There the right has been won through practice over hundreds of years and it is not known when it changed from mere 'common practice' to become a commonly recognised right.